To Protect and Serve Man: Plot

 Opening quote: "The beast was simply the Call of the Wild personified... which some natures hear to their own destruction."

-In a flashback 7 years earlier, Hank (Russell Hornsby) and his partner are called to a fight in a house.
-Upon getting there, they find a man dead and another wounded.
-A man, Craig Ferren (Jason Gedrick) escapes from the scene but Hank catches him and arrests him while he yells seeing "monsters".
+In a flashback to 7 years earlier, Hank (Russell Hornsby) and his partner are called to a fight in a house.
+At the scene, they find one man dead and another wounded.
+A third man, Craig Ferren (Jason Gedrick), flees but Hank catches and arrests him while he yells about "monsters" wanting to eat him.

-In the present, a day before Ferren's execution, now knowing about the Wesen, Hank tells Nick (David Giuntoli) that Ferren may be right about the Wesen and asks for help in proving his innocence.
-When they find a drawing of what Ferren saw, Nick discovers it's a Wendigo.
-These Wesen are cannibals that kill humans and put their bodies on their houses.
-They go to the house's location to find the bodies but discover that a grocery store was built on the house.
+In the present, it is one day before Ferren's execution.
+Knowing what he now does about Wesen, Hank thinks that Ferren may have been telling the truth, and asks Nick (David Giuntoli) for help to prove his innocence.
+They find a drawing of what Ferren saw, which Nick identifies as a Wendigo—a cannibalistic type of Wesen that kills humans and buries the bodies in a pit.
+They go to the location of the house intending to search for bodies, but discover that a grocery store has been built on the site.

-They decide to find the wounded man's, John Kreski's (Jamie McShane) address.
-They find the bodies under the house, but are attacked by Kreski.
-Nick is thrown into the pit of bodies and Kreski escapes.
-Nick manages to call DA Lauren Castro (Lisa Vidal) to postpone the execution to find the bodies.
-Hank kills Kreski when he attacks Nick and the authorities inspect the grocery store and find the bodies and with this evidence, Ferren is pronounced innocent and expected to be released.
+Nick and Hank visit the address of the wounded man, John Kreski (Jamie McShane).
+They find bodies under the house, but Kreski arrives and attacks them: he traps Nick in the body pit and escapes.
+Nick calls DA Lauren Castro (Lisa Vidal) to convince her to stay the execution.
+Kreski confronts Nick and is killed by Hank.
+The authorities inspect the grocery store and find more bodies.
+Castro announces that Ferren is to be released pending further investigation.

-Renard (Sasha Roiz) arrives to the spice shop in an attempt to find a cure to reverse potion, bringing Juliette (Bitsie Tulloch) with him.
-They kiss as they are waiting when Monroe (Silas Weir Mitchell) walks in on them and is shocked to discover who the obsession is with.
+Renard (Sasha Roiz) arrives at the spice shop hoping to collect the potion to reverse his obsession, bringing Juliette (Bitsie Tulloch) with him.
+Monroe (Silas Weir Mitchell) walks in on them kissing and is shocked to recognize Juliette.